 The risk of free water generation can be derived directly from both measured values.

 The supply voltage of this component is 24 V DC and made available by user.
 Measured data output is via either an analog signal (0(4) ...
 20 mA) or a digital signal (RS-485 with Modbus RTU).
 The device can also be parameterised via a digital interface.

 Please contact us!
-We are gladly to advise you and help with your selections.
+We are glad to advise you and help with your selection.